Subject-Related PreparationMartin Braun

 Studies or an Internship/Final Paper?

 Do you want to take courses and exams during your stay at RWTH Aachen?
-Or may you would prefer to conduct a project or internship or write your final paper under a professor at our university?
+Or would you prefer to conduct a project or internship or write your final paper under a professor at our university?
 You should ask yourself these basic questions before applying.
 You can also combine both options.
 We recommend doing this over a stay for two-semesters.

 English Language Modules